abdelrahmanfekri/BooksStringBootApi/README.md

 7. Databases Pt 2 -- DAOs with Spring JDBC
 8. Databases Pt 3 -- Spring Data JPA
 9. Jackson & JSON
+10. Unit testing & Integration testing
-10. Building a REST API
+11. Building a REST API
-11. Deployment to AWS LightSail
+12. Deployment to AWS LightSail

 ## Getting Started
 Follow these steps to get the project up and running on your local machine: